 The reported performance for the period ending 31 December corresponds with the Mid-year review of the financial and non-financial as per MFMA requirements.
-This assessment also forms the basis for motivation of the Adjustment budget if needed and justified.
+This assessment also forms the basis for motivation of the Adjustment budget if required.

-For the period revenue reflecting at R176,8m from its budget of R417,3m equivalent to 42% of budget received.
+For the review period revenue reflected at R176,8m from its budget of R417,3m equivalent to 42% of budget income received.
 Income from service charges together with property rates constitutes the main internal revenue sources of the municipality.
-The detailed analysis of these sources will be instituted with the completion of the S72 report as per mid-year assessment requirements.